Brazil women's national football team: Algarve Cup

 The Algarve Cup is an invitational tournament for national teams in women's association football hosted by the Portuguese Football Federation (FPF).
 Held annually in the Algarve region of Portugal since 1994, it is one of the most prestigious and longest-running women's international football events and has been nicknamed the "Mini FIFA Women's World Cup".

 SheBelieves Cup

 The SheBelieves Cup is a global invitational tournament for national teams in women's football hosted in the United States.

 Tournament of Nations

-The Tournament of Nations is a global invitational tournament for national teams in women's football hosted in the United States in non-World Cup and non-Olympic years.
+The Tournament of Nations was a global invitational tournament for national teams in women's football hosted in the United States in non-World Cup and non-Olympic years.